Boiling River & Hot Springs in Yellowstone National Park

 Boiling River

-Located near Mammoth Hot Springs, the warm water of the Boiling River mixes with the cool waters of Gardner River to create an ideal area to soak and swim.
-It's accessible via an easy half mile trail.
+Located near Mammoth Hot Springs, the warm water of the Boiling River mixes with the cool waters of Gardner River to create an area that (was ideal) to soak and swim.
+(For the time being, the NPS has rendered it off-limits to visitors)

 What can I do and see at the Boiling River?